judeonuh/KMS-Inventory-Analysis/README.md

 ---

 ## Methodology
 - Data imported into and queried in SQL Server Management Studio (SSMS) using **SSMS-compliant SQL queries**.
+- All SQL queries can be found [here](https://github.com/judeonuh/KMS-Inventory-Analysis/blob/main/KMS%20project%20query.sql).
 > [!WARNING]
 > When importing the dataset into your created SSMS database:
 > *  Change the datatypes of Row_ID and Order_ID column to Integer.